Stahl House

-The Stahl House (also known as Case Study House #22) is a modernist-styled house designed by architect Pierre Koenig in the Hollywood Hills section of Los Angeles, California, which is known as a frequent set location in American films.
-Photographic and anecdotal evidence shows that the architect's client, Buck Stahl, provided the inspiration for the overall cantilevered structure.
-In 2013 it was listed on the National Register of Historic Places.
+The Stahl House (also known as Case Study House No. 22) is an American Modernist-styled house in the Hollywood Hills section of Los Angeles, California, United States.
+The house was designed by architect Pierre Koenig, to preliminary designs by his client, Buck Stahl, It is known as a frequent set location in American films.
+It is listed on the National Register of Historic Places and is a Los Angeles Historic-Cultural Monument.